akshat-2110/DeveloperUseful/How to learn anything fast?.md

 > **Success doesn't come from being smart, it comes from being passionate and persistent. - Dr. Terrence Sejnowski**

-> ****
-Elon Musk
->

-- Finally, this is advice I've only taken recently, really pay attention to your mental health.
+> **Finally, this is advice I've only taken recently, really pay attention to your mental health.
 It is really easy to get caught up in the pursuit of knowledge and lose sight of everything else.
 You can kind of dehumanize everyone else because of views or thoughts that you consider foolish.
 Before you know it you have isolated yourself from everyone, lost any trace of empathy, and are struggling to maintain normal human relationships now.
-That last part might be a little too personal to my situation haha, but you get the idea.
+That last part might be a little too personal to my situation haha, but you get the idea. - Reddit**

 - It is inevitable that you will forget the finer details of a large percent of what you learn, but by discovering how you learn best and teaching yourself the proper techniques you can dramatically lower that percentage and increase your retention as well as the amount of time it takes you to relearn a piece of information.